chompaa/advent-of-code/README.md

 # Advent of Code ⛄

-This is my second year participating in [Advent of Code](https://www.adventofcode.com).
+This is my third year participating in [Advent of Code](https://www.adventofcode.com).
 My current (2023) solutions are being written in Python.
 Previously I used Python (2021) and Java (2022).